ZahraArj/SLAM-papers/07_Backbone.md

 ## **Loop Closure:**
 * Estimate the value of all past states within the optimization
 * Computational complexity
-* ven while leveraging the inherent sparsity of the problem and utilizing the latest algorithms for performing incremental inference, constant-time updates in the presence of loop closures cannot be achieved.
+* Even while leveraging the inherent sparsity of the problem and utilizing the latest algorithms for performing incremental inference, constant-time updates in the presence of loop closures cannot be achieved.

 ### 3. Pose Graph
 ### 4. Bundle Adjustment